Surrender of Japan: Occupation and the surrender ceremony

-On Missouri that day was the same American flag that had been flown in 1853 on by Commodore Matthew C. Perry on the first of his two expeditions to Japan.
+On the Missouri that day was the same American flag that had been flown in 1853 on by Commodore Matthew C. Perry on the first of his two expeditions to Japan.
 Perry's expeditions had resulted in the Convention of Kanagawa, which forced the Japanese to open the country to American trade.
 During the ceremony, US aircraft carriers and aircraft patrolled offshore, as there were fears of a kamikaze attack by Japanese pilots; no such attack occurred.
 The ceremony concluded with a flypast of over 800 US military aircraft, both from the carriers and including 462 land-based B-29 Superfortresses.